Bachelor of Medicine - JMP Aboriginal and/or Torres Strait Islander Selection Procedure

 3. Assessment of Academic Eligibility

 3.1.
 The School of Medicine and Public Health will check each applicant’s academic eligibility based on the FAR.
-Applicants must satisfy a minimum academic requirement to be eligible for consideration, that is, an ATAR or notional ATAR of 72.55, or a Grade Point Average (GPA) equivalent to a 'pass average'.
-Only those applicants who provisionally satisfy or satisfy the minimum academic requirement will be considered for interview.
+Applicants using the Aboriginal and Torres Strait Islander entry pathway must satisfy a minimum academic requirement to be eligible for consideration, that is, an ATAR or notional ATAR of 72.55, or a Grade Point Average (GPA) equivalent to a 'pass average'.
+Only those applicants who provisionally satisfy or satisfy the minimum academic requirement will be considered against the other selection criteria in the assessment of personal qualities process (see Section 4. below).

 3.3.
-The academic eligibility of all applicants recommended for final selection will be checked (following the interview process) before firm UAC offers are made.
+The academic eligibility of all applicants recommended for final selection will be checked against academic / HSC or equivalent results (following the assessment of personal qualities process) before firm UAC offers are made.

 4.1.
-Applicants who satisfy, or provisionally satisfy, the minimum academic criteria and who have Bachelor of Medicine - JMP listed as a preference at UAC will be invited by letter to attend the following interviews:
+Applicants who satisfy, or provisionally satisfy, the minimum academic criteria and who have included Bachelor of Medicine - JMP as a preference in their application to UAC will be invited by letter to attend the remaining selection processes: the Confirmation of Aboriginality interview; the Assessment of Personal Qualities (comprising the Multiple Skills Assessment and an online psychometric test); and the Pre-Admission Activities week.

 5. Preferred Enrolment Location

-Applicants eligible for interview will be requested to indicate their preferred enrolment location: University of Newcastle; University of New England; or either.
-Information concerning enrolment location options will be provided with the letter of invitation to attend the interview.
+Applicants eligible for Assessment of Personal Qualities will be requested to nominate their preferred enrolment location: University of Newcastle; University of New England; or either.
+Information concerning enrolment location options will be provided with the letter of invitation to attend the Assessment of Personal Qualities.

-7.1.
-In late December the School of Medicine and Public Health will provide the University of Newcastle Admissions Manager a list of applicants who are eligible to receive offers to the Bachelor of Medicine – JMP (including enrolment location).
-Prior to offers being made the academic eligibility of each applicant will be rechecked through UAC.
+6.1.
+In late December the School of Medicine and Public Health will provide the University of Newcastle Admissions Manager a list of Indigenous applicants who are eligible to receive offers to the Bachelor of Medicine – JMP (including enrolment location).
+Prior to offers being made, the academic eligibility of each applicant will be rechecked through UAC.
 Only applicants who satisfy the academic requirement will be included on the offer list.
 Offers will be forced in the UAC main round.

 This procedure should be read in conjunction with Bachelor of Medicine - JMP Admission and Selection Policy 000871.